mist1985/csgo/README.md

-# [Project Name]: Playwright / Typescript automation test - Assessment for the position for QA engineer (Fully remote; 2 yrs xp @ $60k)
+# Playwright / Typescript automation test - Assessment for the position for QA engineer (Fully remote; 2 yrs xp @ $60k)

 Welcome to my repository showcasing my expertise in automated testing with Playwright.